yhhshb/kaminari/README.md

 From `kaminari/build`, run

-    ./kaminari query -x ../example/salmonella10.kaminari -i ../example/one_query.fasta -o ../example/one_query_result.txt -r 0.8 -d /tmp -g 4 -t 4 -v 1
+    ./kaminari query -x ../example/salmonella10.kaminari -i ../example/two_queries.fasta -o ../example/two_queries_result.txt -r 0.8 -d /tmp -g 4 -t 4 -v 1
-    cat ../example/data/one_query_result.txt
+    cat ../example/two_queries_result.txt

-You can check the result in `example/one_query_result.txt` and see that our query is mainly present in docs 1, 2 and 6, which corresponds to the 2nd, 3rd and 7th line in `example/salmonella_10_filenames.list` (start from 0).
-It is also reported as present in docs 3 and 8 but with a lower count, meaning that a smaller number of kmers are found in the index, but still a high enough number for the threshold we chose (0.8).
+You can check the result in `example/two_queries_result.txt` and see that the first sequence is mainly present in docs 0, 3, 7 and 8 which corresponds to the 1st, 4th, 8th and 9th lines in `example/salmonella_10_filenames.list` (start from 0).
+The second sequence is reported for all 10 documents, but note how only documents 0,4,7,8 have the maximal count.
+The other ones share less k-mers with the sequence, but still over 80% (`-r 0.8`), so we report them.